hanwendong1/VirtualGaming/index.md

 layout: default
 ---

-This guide contains all the information about the games being played in back to school virtual board game events.
+This guide contains all the information about the games being played in *Back to School Board Games* event.
 Feel free to reference this guide if you are ever interested in running your own private event.

 ------